If it takes a village to raise children, then it takes a nation’s people to tackle its injustices. Not trending buzzwords?Tweet

 COVID-19 at its peak was tough on so many all over the world.
-So much worry in fact, there were tons of talk on mental health.
-People, experts and lay person alike wondered about the pandemic’s impact on our mental well-being.
+So much worry in fact, that there was tons of talk on mental health.
+People, experts and layperson alike wondered about the pandemic’s impact on our mental well-being.
 My question now is; where did all the buzz and concern go?
-Are we a society full of two minute trends and trending buzzwords?
+Are we a society full of two-minute trends and trending buzzwords?

 I’m afraid we can’t.
 Even though a few of us, in comparison to the total population, still champion the cause, most are moved on to the next three-minute outrage.
-While I am proud of the work we are all dong as mental health advocates, is it enough?
+While I am proud of the work, we are all doing as mental health advocates, is it enough?

-I think it’s time that we recognize the destructive power of mental illness, Not only is it damaging to the individual but it’s impact on all of us is too large to be a treading buzzword.
-Furthermore, we need to work on understanding how events around us shape the mental health landscape.
+I think it’s time that we recognize the destructive power of mental illness.
+Not only is it damaging to the individual but its impact on all of us is too large to be a trending buzzword.
+Furthermore, we need to work on understanding how events around us shape the mental-health landscape.

 So dark and dreary are the times we live in.
-I feel like there is no end to the medias insistence on feeding us all things trauma related.
+I feel like there is no end to the media’s insistence on feeding us all things trauma related.
 It’s unrelenting.
-If that weren’t bad enough, some see nothing wrong with posting a video depicting a violent act, they are everywhere.
+As if that weren’t bad enough, some see nothing wrong with posting a video depicting a violent act; they are everywhere.
 Personally, I feel like gory images do little in the way of getting justice overall because it leaves many more damaged and suicidal.

-I think it’s fair to say that mental illness can spread like a virus; fed by exposure to every conceivable tragic story.
+I think it’s fair to say that mental illness can spread like a virus, fed by exposure to every conceivable tragic story.
 But also, it worsens by our refusal as a society to ensure we or someone we know aren’t the next victim of the mental illness pandemic.
-We can accomplish great things if we do so as a collective.
+We can accomplish wonderful things if we do so as a collective.